JuliaLinearAlgebra/LowRankApprox.jl/README.md

 opts.sketch = :randn
 ```

-There is also support for power iteration to improve accuracy when the spectral gap is small.
+There is also support for power iteration to improve accuracy when the spectral gap (up to rank `k`) is small.
 This computes, e.g., `B = S*(A*A')^p*A` (or simply `B = S*A^(p + 1)` if `A` is Hermitian) instead of just `B = S*A`, with all intermediate matrix products orthogonalized for stability.

 For generic `A`, Gaussian sketching has complexity `O(k*m*n)`.
-In principle, this makes it the most expensive stage of computing a fast low-rank approximation.
-There is thus a serious effort to develop sketch methods with lower computational cost, which is addressed in part by the following techniques.
+In principle, this can make it the most expensive stage of computing a fast low-rank approximation (though in practice it is still very effective).
+There is a somewhat serious effort to develop sketch methods with lower computational cost, which is addressed in part by the following techniques.

 ### Random Subset